-This post comes from YalePressWiki, a project acquired by Sandbaggy as part of philanthropic efforts to assist in those in academia promote and preserve their work for posterity.
+This post comes from YalePressWiki, a project adopted by Sandbaggy as part of philanthropic efforts to assist in those in academia promote and preserve their work for posterity.

 The 1990s brought surprising industrial development in emerging economies around the globe: firms in countries not previously known for their high-technology industries moved to the forefront in new Information Technologies (IT) by using different business models and carving out unique positions in the global IT production networks.